ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 --- abstract

 The increasing prevalence of cloud computing and micro service architectures has led to the rise of complex software functions being built and deployed as workloads, where a workload is defined as a running instance of software executing for a specific purpose.

-Workloads need to be provisioned with an identity when they are started.
-This information and their security context needs to be passed along the call chain.
-This architecture document discusses the motivation for designing and standardizing protocols and payloads for conveying identity and security context information.
+This document discusses an architecture for designing and standardizing protocols and payloads for conveying workload identity and security context information.

 --- middle